 Planning Your Death Valley Itinerary

 If you are planning a trip to Death Valley, here are a few sample itineraries.
-Also, check out our upcoming post Top Things You Can’t Miss at Death Valley for more details about each stop.
+Top Things You Can’t Miss at Death Valley provides even more details about each stop.

 If you only have a few hours at Death Valley, the top things you can’t miss are Artist’s Palette Overlook, Badwater Basin, Devil’s golf course (just a funny name it is not a literal golf course) and Zabriskie Point (great for sunrise).